d12frosted/elpa-mirror/gnu/tmr-readme.txt

 2.3 Sound and desktop notifications ───────────────────────────────────

-  Once the timer runs its course, it produces a desktop notification and plays an alarm sound.
+  Once the timer has run its course, it produces a desktop notification and plays an alarm sound.
 The notification’s message is practically the same as that which is sent to the echo area.

   The sound file for the alarm is defined in `tmr-sound-file', while the urgency of the notification can be set through the user option